romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 they are better explained separately and they have different use cases.

-## You may already use it: Symfony and ElasticSearch
+## You may already be using it: Symfony and ElasticSearch

 We detailed how CQRS could be implemented, with a fast and denormalized read data storage, a relational (SQL) write data storage, and some asynchronous update mechanism.